MrHornet5268/answers.txt/README.md

 # PE4C8

-progarm to generate the Syracuse sequence def syracuse(n): sequence = [] # Create an empty list to store the sequence
+#a progarm to generate the Syracuse sequence
+def syracuse(n): sequence = [] # Create an empty list to store the sequence

 while n != 1:  # Keep going until n is 1